 Section 9.
 Regular Meetings.
 Regular Meetings of the Board of Trustees shall be held at such time and place as may be determined by the Board.
 Any business may be transacted at a Regular Meeting of the Board of Trustees.
 Unless otherwise prescribed by law, notice of the time and place of any Regular Meeting shall be served upon each Trustee, either personally, or by telephone, mail, facsimile, or email sent to him/her at his/her address at least ten (10) days prior to the meeting.
 A meeting schedule adopted by the Board and served upon each Trustee shall be sufficient to constitute the required notice of a meeting held at the time and place specified in such schedule.

 Section 10.
 Special Meetings.
-Special Meetings of the Trustees, for any purpose or purposes, unless otherwise prescribed by statute or by the Certificate of Incorporation, may be called by the Chairman of the Board, the majority of the Trustees or the President.
+Special Meetings of the Trustees, for any purpose or purposes, unless otherwise prescribed by statute or by the Certificate of Incorporation, may be called by the Chairman of the Board or the majority of the Trustees.
 Unless otherwise prescribed by law, notice of the date, time, place and the purpose or purposes of the proposed Special Meeting shall be served upon each Trustee, either personally, or by telephone, mail, facsimile, or email sent to him/her at his/her address no more than ten (10) nor less than two (2) days prior to the proposed meeting.
 Business transacted at any Special Meeting of the Trustees shall be limited to the purposes stated in the notice.

 Section 11.
 Waiver of Notice.
 Notice of any meeting, if required, need not be given to any Trustee who signs a waiver of notice before or after the meeting.
 The attendance of any Trustee at any meeting without the Trustee protesting prior to the conclusion of such meeting the lack of notice thereto shall constitute a waiver of notice by such Trustee.